Straight from our Instagram feed

 The city’s heyday was during the 1800s, when it was a popular place to live for the rich merchants who ran the nearby sugar plantations.
 Unfortunately, the labour used in these plantations was slave labour, and once slavery was abolished on the island the production of sugar was no longer a viable concern, and the sugar mills of the Valle de los Ingenios fell into ruins.

-On your guided walk of the Trinidad Township you will get to discover just what makes Trinidad so special, including Palacio Cantero, Canchanchara, Palacio Brunet, Plaza Mayor, Museo Romantico, and a pottery workshop among other sights.
+As you explore the Trinidad Township you will get to discover just what makes Trinidad so special, including Palacio Cantero, Canchanchara, Palacio Brunet, Plaza Mayor, Museo Romantico, and a pottery workshop among other sights.
 You will then undoubtedly come to understand why the term “living museum” is so often used to describe Trinidad.
 It really is like time has stood still here.

 Your time in Trinidad could never be said to be complete without at least one evening sitting on the steps outside the open air Casa de la Musica.
 Every night the area beside the Cathedral in Plaza Mayor comes to life with a live salsa band.
 There is no cost (although tipping is generally encouraged), the drinks flow freely and inexpensively, and this all takes place under a beautiful, balmy, starry sky.